Course Outline

 • SSO Designs in Microsoft Environments

-Upon completing this module, students will be able to:
+Upon completion of this module, students will be able to:

 • Describe the key features of LDAP and their importance.